 Compared to Hoxton, Islington is the suburban or suburbanising side of the ‘dun borderland’ around the canal, the grimly respectable side.
 Gissing expresses this view of it, combined with the pairing of the two districts already mentioned, in scene-setting depth at the opening of Chapter 3 of Demos, a passage that will be discussed separately below.
 Most of the mentions of Islington after that are in the pairing ‘Hoxton and Islington’, while the fact that the respectable still-outer-London suburbs of Highbury and Holloway were technically part of Islington’s very large civil parish (as was the northern strip of Pentonville) is left out.
 Hoxton (formally in Shoreditch, which in 1900 became a metropolitan borough itself) and Islington have never been in the same local government area.
-But Hoxton and southern or central Islington share a postcode: N1 after 1917.
+But Hoxton and southern or central Islington share a postcode: N1 since 1917.
 They are in a sense North London while Clerkenwell and St Luke’s are East Central, a subtle but important distinction.
 ‘Hoxton and Islington’ is thus a largish unit of lower London in Demos, and a kind of microcosm of working-class England, considering that the novel’s full title is Demos: A Story of English Socialism.
 Whitehead (2019a) has noted, as a negative, the limited nature of the portrait of locality in Demos compared with those of Clerkenwell and surroundings in The Nether World, and of Lambeth in Thyrza.
 But the somewhat schematic place description of Demos and its focus on the (largely negative) character of the London masses instead of on topographies perhaps derives from Gissing’s effort to make this novel model the negative effect of the materialistic and uncultured English environment on the doctrines of socialism, imported from the Continent.
 The word to emphasize in the subtitle is thus not ‘socialism’ but ‘English’.

 An individual address in Islington, Wilton Square, is mentioned more times than Islington itself in Demos, nineteen overall.
 This is the ‘certain square on the borders of Hoxton and Islington, within scent of the Regent’s Canal’, where Richard was raised (115).
 Here, ‘within scent’ emphasizes the square’s pretensions: since you can smell the canal from there, it cannot be genteel.
 Portions of Islington slightly further west, close to where Gissing actually lodged in 1879 to 1880, get a comparable treatment in The Nether World: outside the abyss but on its edge, to paraphrase Forster in Howards End.
 Wilton Square was (and still is) ‘an irregular triangle’ containing houses ‘of one storey, with kitchen windows looking upon small areas; the front door is reached by an ascent of five steps’ (56, 57).
 The technique involves precision about minute distinctions of location and architecture.
 Wilton Square is identified as being ‘[o]n the dun borderland of Islington and Hoxton, in a corner made by the intersection of the New North Road and the Regent’s Canal’ (56).
 In Gissing’s account, it is notable for having in its centre ‘an amorphous structure, which on examination proves to be a very ugly house and a still uglier Baptist chapel built back to back’ (56–57).
 There is a small anticipation of The Nether World’s fuller aesthetic transformation of the inner city into hell in the quotation from Dante’s Purgatorio used to joke about the canal ‘maladetta e sventurata fossa—stagnating in utter foulness between coal-wharfs and builders’ yards’.
 The canal, Gissing claims, is a firm dividing line between two socially distinct neighbourhoods, working-class Hoxton to its south, ‘everywhere toil in its most degrading forms’ whereas